nevesgil/ibm_learning/README.md

 # ibm_learning
-Some material from coursera and cognitive class tutorials.
+Some material from IBM learning tools such as coursera and cognitive class tutorials.